|

 respectively.

-As mentioned above logging event has a property of timestamp
+As mentioned above logging event has a property of timestamp, that

 is the long integer indicating time of issuing of this logging event.